 The Washington Folk Festival is held annually at Glen Echo Park, usually the weekend after Memorial Day.
 All performers are volunteers.
 Contact Washington Folk Festival Chair

-The FSGW Getaway is held annually in late September or early October.
+The FSGW Getaway is held annually in late September or early October, but is on hiatus in 2022.
 Some guest performers are offered free attendance and room and board.
 Contact the Getaway Chair

 The New Year's Eve Contra Gala usually books a caller and a band separately.
 Contact the Dance Chair